Kroto Schools Laboratory opens in Sir Harry's memory

 At the launch of the new schools lab, guests were welcomed to by our Head of Department, Professor Peter Styring, himself a close friend of Sir Harry.
 Attendees included Professor Dame Pamela Shaw, Vice-President and Head of the Faculty of Medicine, Dentistry and Health, Research Theme Leaders from the Kroto Research Institute, researchers from across the University and friends of Sir Harry.

-Lady Margaret was unable to join in the celebrations but sent the following message:
+Lady Margaret was unable to join in the celebrations but sent a message to those in attendance:

 "I am very disappointed that I am unable to be with you on this very special occasion, but I will be following from a distance and of course the most important thing is that this wonderful facility will help to achieve Harry's vision of giving young people the opportunity to explore science in an exciting and 'hands on' way.
 Harry was a communicator and an inspiration to young people and I cannot think of a more fitting tribute.
 He would have felt deeply honoured."

-Professor Sir Keith Burnett, President and Vice-Chancellor of the University of Sheffield, said:
+Professor Sir Keith Burnett, President and Vice-Chancellor of the University of Sheffield, also made a few words.

 "Harry was a tremendous friend of the University of Sheffield, who was an exceptional force good in the world of science, both at the cutting edge of atomic structure and nanotechnology, as well as introducing children to the joy science can bring.
 Sheffield is immensely proud of what he achieved in his life, and we are proud to continue his legacy of sharing science to people of all ages."